corcorana/restingIAF/iaf_manu.md

 ERD studies have revealed that both the qualitative profile and temporal course of alpha- and theta-band desynchronisation are contingent upon the particular nature of the task used to induce oscillatory power shifts [@klimesch2006; @klimesch2007].
 If different paradigms do precipitate distinct patterns of ERD during the selected test interval [or indeed, *enhance* rather than attenuate the alpha rhythm; e.g., @kreitman1965; @rihs2007], then the ensuing responsiveness regions used to define the coverage of the CoG estimate will span non-identical frequency bands [cf. @haegens2014, for evidence of analogous intraindividual shifts in PAF as a function of varying task conditions].
 While this property of the CRB method need not be a problem for ERD-type applications (indeed, sensitivity to such selective changes in band power might prove theoretically interesting and productive in this context), it renders the approach less suited to the task of estimating the IAF as a marker of stable, trait-like differences in information processing capacities.
+Finally, it has been reported that alpha-band reactivity is significantly reduced as a function of age [@gaal2010], suggesting that reactivity-dependent techniques such as the CRB and peak attenuation methods might not offer suitable approaches when studying IAF in older adults.

 ### 1.4 Automated curve-fitting approaches to alpha rhythm quantification
 Finally, we turn briefly to a promising line of research that attempts to quantify the spectral features of EEG data, and in particular spectral peaks, by means of statistical curve-fitting techniques.